hutte-recipes/hutte-pull-std-value-set-translations/README.md

 ### Step 2

 - Create a Scratch Org
-- Pull the main changes of your development (any other change than value set translations)
 - Use the `Pull Standard Value Set Translations` to pull and commit the standard value set translations